MADQM/Easy-Resume/README.md

-# Hello, you are WELCOOME  in EARY-RESUME website =)
+# Hello, you are WELCOOME  in EASY-RESUME website =)

 ## About Easy-Resume